kevinmsmith131/task-tracker/README.md

 The Sign up page allows a user to enter a username, password, confirmation password, and then submit this information to be logged in.
 There is also a link to the Log in page that a user can follow if they already have an account.

 ### Task List

 ### Add Task Page
+The user is able to go back to the task list by pressing the back button, if they no longer wish to add a task.
+Otherwise, the user is able to enter the title of the new task, a description of the new task, and then submit this information to be added to the task list.

 ### Update Task Page
+The user is able to go back to the task list by pressing the back button, if they no longer wish to update the selected task.
+Otherwise, the user is able to change the title and description of the task, and then submit this updated task to replace the old task on the task list.

 ### Delete Task Page
 The delete task page allows a user to go back to the task list if they do not want to delete the selected task, or press confirm if they do wish to delete the task.